Kaiede/RPiLight/Docs/Configuration.md

 The `--preview` option was meant to test hardware configurations with simple ramps:
 ```
 cd /opt/rpilight
-RPiLight --preview <config.json>
+RPiLight --preview
 ```

-This file is expected to be in the `./config/` directory, and by default it will look for `./config/config.json`.
-For now, it is required to be root to copy the file to the service's config directory: `sudo cp <myfile> /opt/rpilight/config/config.json`.
+This file is expected to be in the `./config/` directory, and by default it will look for `./config/config.json` for the hardware configuration, and `./config/schedule.json` for the schedule.
+For now, it is required to be root to copy either file to the service's config directory: `sudo cp <myfile> /opt/rpilight/config/config.json`.

 You should first make sure the service is stopped before running previews to avoid getting weird results.
-See "Starting the Daemon" below.